mautic/documentation/en/contacts/import.md

 - The CSV file must be in UTF8 encoding.
 Other encoding may cause troubles while importing.
 Read documentation of your spreadsheet program on how to export a spreadsheet to UTF8.
 Google Sheets encodes to UTF8 automatically, Libre/Open Office let you choose before export.

+- In case of boolean values like `doNotEmail` or custom boolean field, use values `true`, `1`, `on` or `yes` as TRUE value.
+Anything else will be considered false.

+- In case of date/time values, use `YYYY-mm-dd HH:ii:ss` format i.e. `2017:01:02 19:08:00`.
+Other formats may work too, but it may cause troubles.

 ## Tips

 - Name the column names the same as Mautic contact custom field names.
 This way Mautic automatically pre-selects the mapping for you.
 For example if you name the first name column as `firstname`, this field will be mapped automatically.